gurnoor121198/nd00333-capstone/starter_file/README.md

 ![alt text](image-14.png)
 ![alt text](image-15.png)
 ![alt text](image-16.png)
-We can see the parameters that we have using Automl run.
+We can see the parameters that we have got using Automl run.
+This is best model that I are going to deploy
 ![alt text](image-17.png)

 ### Results